fedi-e2ee/public-key-directory-specification/Specification.md

 [Protocol Message](#protocol-messages).

 The blob **MAY** be encrypted from the client software.
 See [Protocol Message Encryption](#protocol-message-encryption).
-If so, the JSON blob will be a top-level message containing only `@context` and `encrypted-message`.
+If so, the JSON blob will be a top-level message containing only `!pkd-context` and `encrypted-message`.

 Protocol Messages encrypted with HPKE in this way **MUST** always include an HTTP Signature header, and it **MUST** be valid.